du0ks/android-bloatware-remover/README.md

 ## Warning

 * Please use it at your own risk
-* Tested on Redmi Note 8 Pro
+* Tested on Redmi Note 8 Pro and Nothing Phone 1